Letter of Consent

 - The duration of the LOC depends on the expiry date of the associated LTVP, LTVP+, or Dependant Pass and the information that was indicated by the employer in the LOC application.
 Besides, the LOC is valid only as long as the holder is employed by the company.

 - There is no foreign worker levy or quota for the LOC applications.

 - An LOC can be renewed when the LTVP ,LTVP+, or Dependant Pass is renewed.

 - There is no minimum salary requirement to obtain an LOC.

 To be eligible for a LOC, the applicant must fall into one of the following categories:

 - An LTVP or LTVP+ holder who is married to a Singaporean or Permanent Resident.

 - An unmarried child (under 21 years old) of a Singaporean or Permanent Resident, who holds an LTVP.

-Please note that in order to obtain an LOC, the DP, LTVP or LTVP+ has to be valid for at least 3 months and the candidate must have a job offer from a Singapore employer.
+Please note that in order to obtain an LOC, the DP, LTVP, or LTVP+ has to be valid for at least 3 months.
+In the case of the LTVP and LTVP+ the candidate must have a job offer from a Singapore employer as well.